kadiraio/kadiraio.github.io/_posts/blog/2014-09-30-error-alerts-and-filters.md

 Check our [documentation](http://support.kadira.io/knowledgebase/articles/431539-filtering-errors) to learn more about error filters.
 (We've also created few default rules for you.
 Check [the](http://support.kadira.io/knowledgebase/articles/431539-filtering-errors) also.)

+> In order to get these features, you need to update [kadira](https://github.com/meteorhacks/kadira) to the latest version.

 Although these are two small features, I hope they'll make your life easier on maintaining errors.